amymitchell-whittington/amymitchellwhittington/content/visualizations/index.md

 # Order that this section appears on the page.
 weight: 65

-title: Visualizations
+title: Data Storytelling
-subtitle: A place to follow my data visualizations using RStudio.
+subtitle: A home for all of my data visualisations, created using RStudio.

 content:
   # Page type to display.
 E.g. post, talk, publication...